 Quality of search algorithms leads to quality tactics

 As search engines have gotten better at serving up relevant—and, more importantly, useful—content, SEO has focused more on quality over quantity.
-But the root tactics are still an important part of SEO – content marketing and digital PR are only of slivers of the SEO pie chart.
+But the root tactics are still an important part of SEO – content marketing and digital PR are only slivers of the SEO pie chart.

-Here’s a quick list of SEO need-to-knows:
+Here’s a quick list of SEO basics and need-to-knows:

 Architecture has always been, and probably always will be, a top SEO priority.
 Think of it like this: Your house can be beautifully designed and inviting to those on the outside, but if it’s a hot mess on the inside, your guests probably won’t want to stick around.
 It’s the same with websites.
-Clean architecture improves user experience, lends itself to higher engagement and allows Googlebot to more easily crawl your site and decipher your content.
+Clean architecture improves user experience, lends itself to higher engagement, and allows Googlebot to more easily crawl your site and decipher your content.

 Content marketing, then and now